alexei-matveev/datasource-clj/README.md

 login  will   be  admin:admin.
 Data  source   and  a   simple  demo [dashboard](./k3s/simple-dashboard.json) should  have been provisioned by "kubectl  apply" as well.
-This  Grafana instance makes use  of the data  source running  in  the same  pod  at http://localhost:8080  --- localhost from the inside of the pod, not your laptop hosting k3s.
+This  Grafana instance makes use  of the data source at http://datasource made available at this name & port by the Kubernetes Service.
+The Clojure  process inside the pod should be addressed at  http://localhost:8080 ---  that is the  "localhost" from the inside  of the pod, not  your laptop hosting k3s,  of course.
 See [datasources](./k3s/datasources.yaml).
 The  Docker  Image  for  data source     backend    ist     taken    from     Docker    Hub,     see [Deployment](./k3s/deployment.yaml).